PubInv/HelicalInertialFilter/README.md

 Currently, we are looking for additional volunteers with backgrounds in mechanical engineering and leadership to bring this project to the next level.
 If you are interested in joining the team, contact comms@pubinv.org or go directly to [this calendar](https://calendar.app.google/S1aWuwjtvq6XvQwG7) to schedule an interview.

+## Basic Idea

+A particle in a fluid forced through a helix feels a "centrifugal" force.
+If it is denser than the fluid, as most particulates in air are, it will be pushed to the ouside of the helix.
+A slit or opening there may preferentially allow the particle, or particle-heavy fluid, to leave the helix.
+The helix is thus acting as a simple "sorting" device.
+The remain fluid flow in the helix is cleaner than at was before the particle left.

+Helices can be wound around each other and packed together to create compact geometries with many ports.
+This project is focusing, however, on optimizing a single helix for now.

+This has a great advantage of fiber-based filters.
+In a sense it does not clog---or at least it does not continually clog degrading its performance.
+It may be possible to produce a filter that requires very low pressure difference to clean the air this way.
+Finally, instead of the maintenance of replacing or cleaning the filter, the filter is in theory renewable by just dumping out the filtered particles.

+A fully developed version of this filter could be very commercially valuable system on Earth and a safer system in Space.

 ## Testing the Filter with the Particle Zenith Device
 NOTE: “Re-entrainment” is a significant problem in our design, which could affect the experimental performance reported below.